 Choose the best region for your application and data

 One of the benefits of using Azure is that you can deploy your applications to various datacenters around the globe.
 The region that you choose can affect the performance of your application.
 For example, it's better to choose a region that’s closer to most of your customers to reduce latency in network requests.
-You might also want to select your region to meet the legal requirements for distributing your app in certain countries.
+You might also want to select your region to meet the legal requirements for distributing your app in certain countries/regions.
 It's always a best practice to store application data in the same datacenter or in a datacenter as near as possible to the datacenter that is hosting your application.

 Although unlikely, it’s not impossible for an entire datacenter to go offline because of an event such as a natural disaster or Internet failure.
 It’s a best practice to host vital business applications in more than one datacenter to provide maximum availability.
 Using multiple regions can also reduce latency for global users and provide additional opportunities for flexibility when updating applications.

 Some services, such as Virtual Machine and App Services, use Azure Traffic Manager to enable multi-region support with failover between regions to support high-availability enterprise applications.
 For an example, see Azure reference architecture: Run a web application in multiple regions.

 When to use: When you have enterprise and high-availability applications that benefit from failover and replication.